 Dubai has no clothes on, then the Greeks a few weeks later.
 Who else is swimming naked?

 Another day, another country looks to be heading towards bankruptcy.
-Maybe it's time to re-consider an Invest In Gold?
-Greece was last night (8th December 2009) downgraded by ratings agency Fitch from A- to BBB+ and was placed on negative credit watch.
+Maybe it's time to reconsider an Invest In Gold?
+Greece was last night (8th December 2009) downgraded by rating agency Fitch from A- to BBB+ and was placed on negative credit watch.
 That means there could be more downgrades to come.

 The Greek budget deficit is currently 12% of GDP.
 And that makes a mockery of the stability and growth pact of the Euro Zone which requires member nations to have a 3% deficit limit.
 What a farce.
 Not only that, but the Greek government debt will reach 130% of GDP next year.

 But the really interesting thing about 'who else is swimming naked' is to understand what the repercussions of the downgrade are.
 The Greek banks have been playing the carry trade by borrowing from the European Central Bank (ECB) and then investing in Greek government bonds.

 Who else is swimming naked?
 It's a fun game where you borrow low and lend high and then laugh all the way to the bank.
 Well, they are the bank.
 So they just laugh.
 This is a merry old dance until someone does something really unfair like downgrading the bonds that you're buying!

 In the last month, 10-year Greek government bonds have sold off from 137 basis points over 10 year German bunds (German bonds) to 220 points over German bunds.

 The wider the spread, the greater the perceived risk.
 That's nearly a full percentage point in a month.
 When interest rates go up the value of the bond naturally goes down.
 A full percentage point sells off in yields corresponds to a large fall in the value of the bonds.
 And Greek banks are full to the eyeballs with Greek bonds.